Form 130, Taxpayer's Notice to Initiate an Appeal Instructions

 |

-Enter the name of the authorized representative if different from the property owner.
+Enter the name of the county where the property being appealed is located.

 |